SwaroopSRP/dashfin/README.md

 * Role-based access control (RBAC)

 It is built as a **RESTful API** with a strong focus on **scalability, modular architecture, and clean backend design**.

-> This project was developed as part of an **assessment for Zorvyn’s Backend Intern position**.

 ---